Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/0_LED.rst

 .. hint::

-    :red:`If you have any concerns, please contact us via:` support@freenove.com
+    :combo:`red font-bolder:If you have any concerns, please contact us via:` support@freenove.com

 The following is the program code: